America On Stage Judge Training

 -------------------------------------------

-Freestyle, Short Duets, A Cappella
+Clogging Freestyle, A Cappella, Short Duets, A Cappella Score Sheet

 • Novice-Champ - Score either 1, 2, or 3.
 (1st place, 2nd place, 3rd place)